By Ron Franklin

 A merchant fleet decimated by U-Boats

-When the United States entered the Second World War in 1941, the Germans immediately began stationing U-Boats off the East Coast of the country to intercept and sink cargo vessels taking troops and war supplies to Europe.
-In January 1942 alone, at least 16 U.S. merchant ships were torpedoed as they attempted to cross the Atlantic.
-From that point on, the number of ships lost each month accelerated.
+When the United States entered the Second World War in 1941, the packs of Germans U-Boats were already prowling off the East Coast of the country, ready to torpedo any cargo vessels carrying troops and war supplies to Europe.
+In January 1942 alone, at least 16 U.S. merchant ships were picked off while crossing Atlantic.
+The losses would accelerate.

 Liberty ships to the rescue

-Something had to be done to replace all that lost shipping capacity, and that’s where the Liberty ships made their mark.
-Built to a standard plan, and designed to be quickly and cheaply produced, 2,711 of them would be constructed by the end of the war.
+Something had to be done to replace America’s dwindling shipping capacity; that’s where the Liberty ships made their mark.
+Built to a standard plan, and designed to be quickly and cheaply assembled, 2,711 such vessels would be constructed in just three years.

 Ships named to honor prominent African Americans

-Each Liberty ship was named for a prominent American, and in a move to encourage enthusiasm for the war among the nation’s black population, 17 of these new vessels would be named for African Americans.
-The first was the SS Booker T. Washington, named for the famous 19th Century civil rights leader.
+Each Liberty ship was named for a prominent American.
+And in a move to encourage enthusiasm for the war among the nation’s black population, 17 of the new vessels would be named for African Americans.
+The first was the SS Booker T. Washington, in honour of the famous 19th Century civil rights leader.
 Construction began on August 19, 1942 at the California Shipbuilding Corporation’s facility near Long Beach.
-The vessel launched to great fanfare in the press on Sept.
+The vessel launched to great fanfare on Sept.
 29.

-The Booker T. made her mark not only by being the first U.S. registered merchantman to be named for a black person, but also because she had an African American as her captain.
-He was Hugh Mulzac, a naturalized citizen who had held a master’s license, qualifying him to captain a merchant ship, since 1920.
-But because he was black, the only shipboard work he could find was as a cook.
+The Booker T. made her mark not only by being the first U.S. registered merchantman to be named for a black person, but also because she had an African American as her skipper.
+Captain Hugh Mulzac had held a master’s license, qualifying him to captain a merchant ship, since 1920.
+But because of his skin colour, the only shipboard work he could find was as a cook.

 The Booker T. made her first trans-Atlantic crossing in January 1943.
 She would complete 22 round-trip voyages to Europe, the Mediterranean, and the Pacific.
 And she would soon be followed by other ships carrying the names of African Americans.